-Ternium Mexico, S. A. C. V. (Ternium Mexico or the Company) is a Mexican holding company, direct subsidiary of Ternium International Spain, S. L., both are subsidiaries of Ternium, S. A., which issues consolidated financial statements available for public use.
+Ternium Mexico, S. A. de C. V. (Ternium Mexico or the Company) is a Mexican holding company, direct subsidiary of Ternium International Spain, S. L., both are subsidiaries of Ternium, S. A., which issues consolidated financial statements available for public use.
 The principal activity of the Company is manufacturing and marketing in the country and abroad for steel products.

-The accompanying consolidated financial statements and notes were authorized for issuance on February 10, 2023, by Juan Luis Llames (Chief Financial Officer).
+The accompanying consolidated financial statements and notes were authorized for issuance on February 19, 2024, by Nicolas Ferreras (Chief Financial Officer).